lakshayaahuja/grafana/README.md

 # Adding Metrics Endpoint
 Set http://localhost:3001/metrics as your datasource URL in Grafana.

+# Adding a Custom Metric through Dropdown Options via QueryData
+Select a metric name from the provided options and filter the data from the JSON.

 # Notes
 Ensure that the REST server (rest-server) is properly running and accessible from Grafana.